September 22nd - October 6th, 2015

 - Private small group travel with Daniel J. Cox

-- All accommodations during safari
+- 1 night in Johannesburg and all accommodations during safari

 - All game drives